DevEliran/auto-init-repo/README.md

 # Install

-Clone this repo and pip instal the requirements specificed.
+Clone this repo and pip instal the requirements.

 ## Example